-This report satisfies Idaho Code 61-214; this is a "full and complete account" of the most significant cases to come before the commission during the 2016 calendar year.
-(The financial report on Page 11 covers Fiscal Year July 1, 2015 through June 30, 2016.)
-Anyone with access to the Internet may also review the commission's agendas, notices, case information and decisions by visiting the IPUC's Web site at: www.puc.idaho.gov.
-Commission records are also available for public inspection at the commission's Boise office, 472 W. Washington St., Monday through Friday, 8 a.m. to 5 p.m.
+This report satisfies Idaho Code 61-214; this is a "full and complete account" of the most significant cases to come before the commission during the 2017 calendar year.
+(The financial report and natural gas report cover Fiscal Year July 1, 2016 through June 30, 2017.)

+Interested parties may review the Commission's agendas, notices, case information and decisions by visiting the IPUC's Web site at: www.puc.idaho.gov.
+Commission records are also available for public inspection at the Commission's Boise office, 472 W. Washington St., Monday through Friday, 8 a.m. to 5 p.m.

 The Idaho Public Utilities Commission, as outlined in its Strategic Plan, serves the citizens and utilities of Idaho by determining fair, just and reasonable rates for utility commodities and services that are to be delivered safely, reliably and efficiently.
-During the period covered by this report, the commission also had responsibility for ensuring all rail services operating within Idaho do so in a safe and efficient manner.
-The commission also has a pipeline safety section that oversees the safe operation of the intrastate natural gas pipelines and facilities in Idaho.
+During the period covered by this report, the Commission also had responsibility for ensuring all rail services operating within Idaho do so in a safe and efficient manner.
+The Commission also has a pipeline safety section that oversees the safe operation of the intrastate natural gas pipelines and facilities in Idaho.

-Costs associated with this publication are available from the Idaho Public Utilities Commission in accordance with Section 60-202, Idaho Code, PUC 12-100-2016.
+Costs associated with this publication are available from the Idaho Public Utilities Commission in accordance with Section 60-202, Idaho Code, PUC 12-20-2017.

-Questions:

-Gene Fadness, Policy Strategist/Public Information Officer 334-0339 gene.fadness@puc.idaho.gov
+Questions?
+Contact Matt Evans, Public Information Officer (208) 334-0339

+Matt.evans@puc.idaho.gov